anataliocs/codedevstuff/README.md

 specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-## Building for production

-To optimize the codedevstuff client for production, run:

-    ./gradlew -Pprod clean bootRepackage

-This will concatenate and minify CSS and JavaScript files.
-It will also modify `index.html` so it references these new files.

-To ensure everything worked, run:

-    java -jar build/libs/*.war

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 ## Testing

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in `src/test/javascript/` and can be run with:

     gulp test

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`gulp itest`) in a second one.

-Performance tests are run by [Gatling]() and written in Scala.
-They're located in `src/test/gatling` and can be run with:

-    ./gradlew gatlingRun

-## Continuous Integration

-To setup this project in Jenkins, use the following configuration:

-* Project name: `codedevstuff`
-* Source Code Management
-    * Git Repository: `git@github.com:xxxx/codedevstuff.git`
-    * Branches to build: `*/master`
-    * Additional Behaviours: `Wipe out repository & force clone`
-* Build Triggers
-    * Poll SCM / Schedule: `H/5 * * * *`
-* Build
-    * Invoke Gradle script / Use Gradle Wrapper / Tasks: `-Pprod clean test bootRepackage`
-    * Execute Shell / Command:
-        ````
-        ./gradlew bootRun &
-        bootPid=$!
-        sleep 30s
-        gulp itest
-        kill $bootPid
-        ````
-* Post-build Actions
-    * Publish JUnit test result report / Test Report XMLs: `build/test-results/*.xml,build/reports/e2e/*.xml`

 [JHipster]: https://jhipster.github.io/
 [Gatling]: http://gatling.io/